Translation Covers Among Triangular Billiard Surfaces: All Translation Covers

 \subsection{Proof of the Main Theorem}

 Now we can prove Theorem \ref{classification theorem}, which for our ease we restate in the following way.

-\textbf{Theorem \ref{classification theorem}$'$}. \textit{Suppose $f: X \rightarrow Y$ is a translation cover of triangular billiards surfaces of degree greater than 1.
-Then $f$ is of degree 2, and is a composition of one or two of the covers $f_i$ described in Lemma \ref{right-isosceles lemma}.}
+\begin{theorem} Suppose $f: X \rightarrow Y$ is a translation cover of triangular billiard surfaces of degree greater than 1, with the genus of $X$ greater than 1.
+Then $f$ is of degree 2, and is a composition of one or two of the covers $f_i$ described in Lemma \ref{right-isosceles lemma}. \end{theorem}